Web

 Content distribution firm CloudFlare and phone network operator CREDO Mobile appealed the case in an attempt to regain the right to inform customers of five NSLs they received between 2011 and 2013.

-NSLs are subpoenas issued by the government which demand the disclosure of customer records, and can be sent to service providers without warrant.
+NSLs are subpoenas issued by the government which demand the disclosure of customer records, and can be sent to service providers without a warrant.
 They are usually sent with a gag order preventing the service provider from informing the target, or customer, that their information is being accessed.
 It’s these gag orders which privacy advocates and major tech companies including Microsoft, Apple, and Twitter have been railing against.

 Tens of thousands of NSLs are issued each year and the accompanying gag orders can be indefinite.
 The tech companies were represented by the Electronic Frontier Foundation who sued the government on the basis that the gag orders violate the First Amendment of the U.S. Constitution’s free speech protections.